lfit/itpol/protecting-code-integrity.md

 As we saw above, PGP-signing a git object gives verifiable information about the developer's git tree, but not about their *intent* for that tree.

-For example, you can be working on an experimental branch in your repository trying out a promising cool feature, but after you submit your work for review, someone finds a nasty bug in your code.
+For example, you can be working on an experimental branch in your own git fork trying out a promising cool feature, but after you submit your work for review, someone finds a nasty bug in your code.
 Since your commits are properly signed, someone can take the branch containing your nasty bug and